drforr/Perl-Mogrify/README.md

         -severity => 'brutal'                     -severity => 1

-    The names reflect how severely the code is mogrifyized: a `gentle` mogrification reports only the most severe violations, and so on down to a `brutal` mogrification which reports even the most minor violations.
+    The names reflect how severely the code is mogrifyized: a `gentle` mogrification reports only the most severe transformations, and so on down to a `brutal` mogrification which reports even the most minor transformations.

     **-theme** is special expression that determines which Policies to apply based on their respective themes.
 For example, the following would load only